-•The ongoing reorganisation work undertaken by Scottish Borders Council and led by Director, Education & Lifelong Learning, including further refinement of existing disbursement criteria, will result in submissions to OSCR for approval to amalgamate other registered and non-registered trusts and bequests into the SBC Education Trust.
+•Reorganisation work to be undertaken and led by Director, Education & Lifelong Learning in relation to the Education related Trusts/Bequests.
+This will include further refinement of existing disbursement criteria and will result in submissions to OSCR for approval to amalgamate into Scottish Borders Council Education Trust.